Program Requirements and How to Apply

 - Meet with the Program Faculty Director to discuss your interests and potential topic.

 - Submit the application form, thesis proposal, unofficial transcript, and writing sample.
-Applications are accepted on a rolling basis, so you may apply anytime before the application deadline.
+You may apply anytime before the application deadline in mid-October.
 You must be accepted into the Program before you can enroll in the honors seminar (winter quarter of your junior year).